dheerajbalan/netcat/README.md

-Sure!
-Here's a basic template for a README file for your code:
-NetCat - Python Netcat Tool

 NetCat is a Python implementation of the classic Netcat tool, providing a versatile and powerful way to interact with network services.
 It allows you to create both client and server connections, execute commands remotely, upload and download files, and more.

 Features

     Command Shell: Initiate a command shell on the target machine.